 One of the saddest scenes focuses on a first class couple (Honor Blackman and John Merivale)saying goodbye as she gets into a lifeboat with their children; the father (having had the truth of the situation from Mr. Andrews)knows he is more than likely never going to see his beloved family ever again.
 I love the look on Merivale’s face as he plays that scene, you know he is scared and brokenhearted.

 A powerful depiction of courage and tragedy.
-This film is my favourite of all the films out there about this disaster, and it has many moments that I have found hard to forget, such as the young couple killed by the falling funnel, Andrews preparing himself to die, Ismay(Frank Lawton) breaking down in the lifeboat after the ship has sunk, the baker getting drunk to try and protect himself from the effects of the cold water, and the passengers at the stern praying and screaming.
+This film is my favourite of all the films out there about this disaster, and it has many moments that I have found extremely hard to forget.
+Scenes such as the young couple killed by the falling funnel.
+Andrews preparing himself to die.
+Ismay(Frank Lawton) breaking down in the lifeboat after the ship has sunk.
+The baker getting drunk to try and protect himself from the effects of the cold water.
+The passengers and crew at the stern praying and screaming.

-An excellent film filled with many excellent performances.
+An excellent film filled with many performances that have a real emotional impact on the viewer.
 I highly recommend seeing the Blu-ray version of this, the picture is so clear that it looks as though it had been made today.

 I think it’s a testament to Roy Ward Baker that his film about this disaster is the one that I return to again and again.
-I do like Cameron’s film, but Baker’s version got me interested in the real disaster itself and his version has a more realistic look to it.
+I do like Cameron’s film, but it was Baker’s version which got me interested in the real disaster itself and I think his version has a more realistic look to it.
 I highly recommend seeing both films though.